Syllo/nvtop/README.markdown

 Build
 -----

-Several libraries are required in order for NVTOP to display GPU information:
+Several libraries are required in order for NVTOP to display GPU info:

 * The *ncurses* library driving the user interface.
   * This makes the screen look beautiful.
 * For NVIDIA: the *NVIDIA Management Library* (*NVML*) which comes with the GPU driver.
-  * This queries the GPU for information.
+  * This queries the GPU for info.
 * For AMD: the libdrm library used to query AMD GPUs through the kernel driver.

 ## Distribution Specific Installation Process

 ### Ubuntu / Debian

-If your distribution provides the snap utility, follow the [snap installation process](#snap) to obtain an up-to-date version of nvtop.
+If your distribution provides the snap utility, follow the [snap installation process](#snap) to obtain an up-to-date version of `nvtop`.

 A standalone application is available as [AppImage](#appimage).